Last Updated on by mitchrezman

-Also I have been thinking for quite sometime to intro a mimic box, as he has started mocking the dog barking.. my research said not to teach anything until he is over a year (hatch date aug.
-10). between barking, tweeting and screeching I am hoping you say.. just go for it!!
+Also, I have been thinking for quite some time to introduce a mimic box, as he has started mocking the dog barking.. my research said not to teach anything until he is over a year (hatch date Aug.
+10). between barking, tweeting, and screeching I am hoping you say.. just go for it!!

 He (I say this tentatively) has quite the personality otherwise.
 He has made friends with a dove outside and will do this “mating dance” to her, he loves to get on the floor and play with dog toys and his ball toys AND on occasion will bring them to me to toss for him (fetch).

 He loves feeding the dogs.
 He has all the toys he could ever want and an activity center hanging from the ceiling.
 I am in the process of building a play stand for him.
 YES, he does get rewarded for good behavior.

 HE IS NEVER HUMANIZED!
 He is a bird and gets treated as so.
 I never ever humanize my animals.
 I am a dog trainer and know how bad this is for any species.

 Can you do an article on IRNs for us owners who just don’t seem to understand the species?

 Catherine Tobsing to Lisa

 Sorry for the delay.
 All I can say is that you received the wrong information.
 I had an Indian Ringneck for 20 years that I finished hand feeding as a chick and he was the best little bird.

 I feel for the little guy that he has been not been given the attention he deserved from the beginning.
 How do you know it is a boy?
 Was it sexed?
 How old is he now?